Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan’s online coursework serves as the heart for virtually all its’ course types, and is broken down into 3 units.
 The first two units cover substantive content, and are divided up across MCAT topic specific sections.
 The topics are further broken down into subtopic modules where you get deep into the weeds through a mix of interactive video-based lessons, quizzes and book assignments.
 The third unit is comprised of reviews and practice tests.

 It is with Kaplan’s 130 interactive video lessons where the true value of the coursework lies.
 Each video starts with the instructor giving an overview of the module, and then transitioning into the lesson.
 The lessons are typically comprised of the instructor’s voice over a sharp digital whiteboard populating with a rich diversity of lesson text, notes, pictures, graphs, drawings, formulas, and various graphics.
 There is also an outline that appears to the left of most lessons that allows students to track and see how concepts build on each other.
-The video lessons are extremely professional, very high quality, and make for a nice structured learning experience that assists in the retention of the course material.
+The video lessons are extremely professional, very high quality, and make for a nice structured learning experience that assists in the retention of the course material (much like Prep101’s).

 The quizzes and book assignments closely follow and nicely compliment the interactive video lessons, and serve to reinforce the module’s subject matter.
 We found the quizzes, in conjunction with Kaplan’s adaptive Qbank that allows students to build customized practice problem sets tailored to a specific module’s subject matter, to be particularly valuable diagnostic tools exposing potential weaknesses that require further study.